 Development and Evaluation of an Innovative, Interactive Curriculum to Train Physicians to Address Vaccine Hesitant Families and Patients

-Bruce L. Henschen, MD, MPH, Assistant Professor of Medicine-General Internal Medicine and Geriatrics
+Brigid M. Dolan, MD, Assistant Professor of Medicine (General Internal Medicine and Geriatrics)

 A Qualitative Analysis of Pre-clerkship Student Portfolios to Assess Teamwork Skills and Attitudes